boothresearch/puzzles/README.md

     git checkout master
     ```

+    Get the freshest version, in case there have been any updates:

+    ```
+    git pull
+    ```

-    and then start a new version for your new task:
+    And then start a new version for your new task:

     ```
     git checkout -b whatever-my-next-task-is